oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-27-profile-tests.md

 It MUST be tested that the element `/vulnerabilities` does not exist.

-The relevant value for `/document/category` is:
+The relevant values for `/document/category` are:

 ```
   csaf_informational_advisory
+  csaf_withdrawn
 ```

 The relevant path for this test is: